Gaia May Detect Hundreds of Well-characterised Stellar Black Holes: Numerical Setup

 We generate synthetic Milky-Way populations by sampling with replacement from the converged population of simulated binaries.
 To determine the number of BH-LC binaries in the Milky Way at present, we scale the number of BH-LC binaries in the converged population as

 where $M_{\rm{\bf m12i}}$ is the total amount of mass formed in galaxy \textbf{m12i}, and $M_{\rm{sim}}$ is the mass of single and binary stars drawn to produce the simulated BH-LC population.
-We assign each of the $N_{\rm{BH-LC,MW}}$ BH-LCs a primary mass, secondary mass, age, metallicity and luminosity from the converged population.
+We assign each of the $N_{\rm{BH-LC,MW}}$ BH-LCs a complete set of stellar and orbital parameters including primary mass, secondary mass, age, metallicity, eccentricity, $\rm{P_{orb}}$, and luminosity from the converged population according to the unique binary id.
 The sampled binaries are then assigned a Galactocentric position by minimizing the difference in age and metallicity between the binary and star particles in the \textbf{m12i} galaxy.
 Since multiple BH-LCs can be assigned to a single star particle, the BH-LCs are distributed in a sphere centered around the star particle, where the radius of the sphere is determined using an Epanechnikov kernel with kernel size inversely proportional to the local density \citep{Sanderson2020}.
 Each BH-LC is also assigned an orientation with respect to the line-of-sight from Earth by sampling the inclination ($i$) uniformly in $\cos(i)$, and argument of periapsis ($\omega$) and longitude of ascending node ($\Omega$) uniformly between $0$ and $2\pi$.

 The number of BH-LCs resolvable by \gaia\ (described in \autoref{S:detectability}) varies depending on the random assignment of the parameters described above.
 To incorporate the effects of this variance, we repeat the process described above to generate $200$ realisations of the Milky-Way population for each of the \rapid\ and \delayed\ models, producing $400$ Milky Way realizations in total.